 Entry-level astronomers (1-3 years of experience) earn $108,910 per year

 Senior-level astronomers (8+ years of experience) earn $196,039 per year

 Demand for this profession depends on the level of capital investment, government funding, and opportunities for overseas research.

 Considering the considerable investment of the Australian government and industries in space science technology and the Australian Space Agency's plans to add 20,000 jobs to the space sector by 2030, the future growth and outlook for this occupation seem highly favourable.

 In the coming years, several new jobs will be available in communications technologies, ground stations, services, space situational awareness, debris monitoring, Earth observation services, remote asset management, and research and development.

 Being an astronomer requires several years of education, dedication, and constant skill advancement.

 Working in this role, you get the opportunity to benefit society with astonishing and valuable insights into the universe.

-If you are serious about pursuing this intellectually challenging and competitive profession, the above steps will help you prepare for an impactful start.
+If you are serious about pursuing this intellectually challenging and competitive profession, the above steps will help you.

 Useful Links to Explore: